mia-ktlk/ARboretum/README.md

 If you answered yes, then congrats!
 You're one step closer to experiecing the beauty of virtual plant life and learning.

-If you answered no, then, sorry pal, clearly plants are the wrong green thing to focus on your life.
+If you answered no, then, sorry pal, clearly plants are the wrong green thing to focus on in your life.

 ## Passed the de-vibe check